Struggling to get interviews?

 Yes, making the Dean’s List is an impressive honor reserved for an institution’s highest achievers.

-Exactly how impressive making the Dean’s List is depends on how academically competitive your university is — in general, the more prestigious your school, the more impressive the accomplishment.
+Exactly how impressive making the Dean’s List is depends on how academically competitive your university is.
+In general, the more prestigious your school, the more impressive the accomplishment.

 Is making the Dean’s List considered an award?